40

 After graduating, Klaus began to explore various design inspirations, including the horse saddle.

 He admired its natural curvature and support.
-This inspiration birthed ideas for elevated seating concept, with each iteration refining his vision for the ideal chair.
+This inspiration birthed ideas for the elevated seating concept, with each iteration refining his vision for the ideal chair.

 Start of a Career